fongyk/Graph-Simple/README.md

 # graph-simple
 Image retrieval by using graph for feature aggregation.

-Based on the implementation of https://github.com/williamleif/graphsage-simple.

-Paper: GraphSage: Representation Learning on Large Graphs
+Based on the implementation of https://github.com/williamleif/graphsage-simple s.t.
+"GraphSage: Representation Learning on Large Graphs."

 # requirements